Tanmay-Kenjale/Dart-learning/README.md

 # Dart-learning

-There are a couple of classes in the classes folder.
-Of them the random class is a usefull one, it has the usefull methods of the random class in python.
-Other than this class all other ones are solutions to problem statements.
-Programs like 'bubble sort', 'replaceOne', 'sortedTest', 'reverseList', etc. are usefull for solving big problems.
+The Random class in the classes folder has some usefull methods of the Random class in python.
+The ticTacToe game is a command line game; it needs 2 players(X and O) to play.
+Most of the classes and funcs in the repo are some logical problems like nameDob, hllLightCirc, romanNumbers, carTrain, moveBug, opMissi, etc.
+The binarySearch program works with lists and nothing else.
+It finds the lists middle and then parts the list into 2.
+The sorting program in the functions folder works with lists, it uses bubble sort.
+The sortedTest program tests whether a list is sorted or not.